solvers-camp/vyos-1x/README.md

 ## Tests

-Tests are executed at build time, you can also execute them by hand with:
+Test are executed at build time, you can also execute them by hand with:

 ```
 pipenv install --dev